Bill would let R.I. lawmakers hide behind tinted windows - The Boston Globe

 Advertisement

-Williams said she has not been accosted in her vehicle, but she said “pro-lifers” confronted her inside and outside the State House about an abortion bill last year, and people upset about the state child-welfare agency approached her as she headed to her car at the State House recently.
+Williams said she has not been accosted in her vehicle, but she said antiabortion activists confronted her inside and outside the State House about an abortion bill last year, and people upset about the state child welfare agency approached her as she headed to her car at the State House recently.

 While this bill would help politicians keep a low profile, many state lawmakers now drive around with license plates emblazoned with the number of their House or Senate district.
 And in Rhode Island political circles, there is perhaps no bigger status symbol than a low-digit license plate.